The Guide

 Families choose TES for the curriculum continuity it offers.
 If your child has been through the French system, or the British curriculum, or the IB from the start, TES can deliver that without a system switch.
 The trilingual environment, English plus the section language plus Mandarin, is a real feature for families thinking about language development over a multi-year posting.

 Fees for 2026-27 run TWD 553,800 to TWD 836,000 per year (roughly USD 17,000 to USD 25,400) depending on year group and section, with a one-time registration fee of TWD 50,000.
-That is considerably below TAS and represents good value given the academic results.
+Considerably below TAS, and good value given the academic results.

 Morrison Academy Taipei